 - If you see one cable (2-3 wires), it is the LINE cable.
 The receptacle is probably in position C (see diagram to the right).
-Remove the receptacle and go to step 7A. - If you see two cables (4-6 wires), the receptacle is probably in position A or B (see diagram to the right).
+DO NOT install GFCI in this position. - If you see two cables (4-6 wires), the receptacle is probably in position A or B (see diagram to the right).
 Follow steps a-e of the procedure to the right.